The a7 was the first full frame mirrorless camera from Sony, launched in 2013 and followed up with a 2nd generation in 2014 in the Sony a7 II.

 You obtain more video functionality in this model, which makes going back in post and color grading your content even better.

-Above is a video example from a friend of mine, who is a professional beauty blogger and you can really see this cameras quality from her video.
+At the bottom of this review is a video example from a friend of mine, who is a professional beauty blogger and you can really see this cameras quality from her video.

 Why did I buy two Sony a7 II’s?